 Griffith named top creative arts school in Australia according to the latest Uni Reviews rankings

 Machinery Street Galleries is an initiative of QCA Galleries and Lendlease, presenting an exciting new avenue for undergraduate Fine Art and Photography students from the Queensland College of Art to exhibit and present their work to the public.

 QCA Live is the central hub breaking new ground by offering you platforms to redirect, challenge and rethink where you can take your creative career.
 Explore studio courses, work-integrated learning, professional development, real world projects, industry engagement, and mobility opportunities.

 Creative Arts Research

-The Griffith Centre for Creative Arts Research (GCCAR) is a major new multi-campus Research Centre established to build Griffith’s reputation as a national leader in research across all creative disciplines.
-The Centre complements Griffith’s long-established Queensland Conservatorium Research Centre (QCRC) and its scope includes visual arts, design, film, animation, games design and creative writing.
+Griffith Centre for Creative Arts Research (GCCAR) is a major multi-campus Research Centre established to build Griffith’s reputation as a national leader in research across all creative disciplines.
+The Centre complements Griffith’s long-established Queensland Conservatorium Research Centre (QCRC).

 Explore student and staff outcomes